What does administrative assistant do?

 An administrative assistant, sometimes also referred as an “office clerk”, “secretary”, or ”receptionist”, is someone who performs routine clerical and organizational tasks at a company.
 The core functions of administrative assistant ranges from organizing files, drafting messages, scheduling appointments, and supporting other staff to communicating with clients, negotiating with vendors. conducting research and preparing memos and repots.

 Administrative careers are clerical jobs, ones worked essentially behind the scenes to assist other positions by taking care of common, routine tasks.
 No matter what the title is, all administrative occupations have similar responsibilities such as answering phones, arranging meetings and scheduling appointments, maintaining files and databases and handling correspondence.
 Some administrative jobs may also include basic bookkeeping duties, such as sending out invoices and balancing account spreadsheets.
-The work environment for administrative assistants covers a significantly wide range, this position is needed everywhere: corporate companies, government agencies, legal and medical offices, schools, hospitals, and many more.
+The work environment for administrative assistants covers a significantly wide range, this position is needed everywhere: corporate companies, government agencies, legal office procedure and medical offices procedures, schools, hospitals, and many more.

 What’s the job market like for this position?